General Park Rules

 Fires must remain in fire pits and we ask that inflatable bouncing units, ponies, and live music are not included in your park celebration.
 Liquor may be brought into the park in non-glass containers.
 Pets should be secured on a leash.

-All trash should be deposited in waste receptacles & restroom facilities are open in the parks April 1-October 31.
+All trash should be deposited in waste receptacles & restroom facilities are open in the parks April 1 - Oct.
+31.

 The fishing lakes at New Ballwin and Vlasis Park are stocked with catfish by the Missouri Department of Conservation, April through October.
 During the winter months, they are stocked with trout.
 Fishing is open to the public and is free of charge however, anglers over 16 years of age should acquire a Missouri Fishing License.
 Please observe the limits and rules posted at each location.